treebohotels/casualty/Readme.md

 ```

 ###### See structlog documentation if you want to customize your logger
-Replace your logger with structlog logger in all files :
+Replace your logger with structlog logger in all files:

 Previously:
 ```python
 import logging